 - Observe while walking: Too many young tournament players wait until they’ve reached the golf ball before thinking about the next shot.
 There is so much you can learn from observing while you’re walking.
 You can notice elevation, perceived distance on occasion you get better views of your approach than where the ball lies and you can look for yardage markers along the way instead of blindly searching after the fact.

-- Play ready golf: Just because it’s a tournament doesn’t mean you should wait five minutes for a fellow-competitor’s ruling before playing, nor should you have to wait if you’re ready to play and he’s still deciding.
+- Play ready golf: Just because it’s a tournament doesn’t mean you should wait five minutes for a another player’s ruling before playing, nor should you have to wait if you’re ready to play and he’s still deciding.

 Pace of Play Tips For Facilities and Golf Professionals

 - Make your policy clear, whatever it may be: Have the time to complete the round posted and have the starter emphasize keeping up with the group in front of you.

 - Have clear training and guidelines for marshals: A marshal without a clue can do as much to hurt your pace of play and reputation as any other poor experience.

 - Focus on helping, not rushing: When groups are behind, you can generally tell the difference between a group that can play faster but wasn’t trying and a group that needs help.
 Marshals and professionals should know how to assist groups that are out of position rather than immediately making them skip a hole or rushing them through the round.